Published in ApJS, 132: 129-198, 2001

 ground-based CCD images (in one or more of B, V, R,

-) have pixel scales and
+and H) have pixel scales and

 fields of view closely matching the UV frames.
 The atlas consists of